Airtech

 CW team (minus Ginger) takes on CAMX in San Diego!

 Debuting in 2014, CAMX has been serving the composites community as a vital platform for collaboration and innovation for a decade.
 Looking back, its exciting to see how the industry has evolved since the event’s inception.
-CAMX is made especially important as we face many existential challenges beyond simply innovating to make things lighter or improving performance, including the need to lower carbon emissions; the need to address the infrastructure and mobility for a rapidly growing population; and the need for clean energy sources to power our world.
+CAMX is made especially important as we face many existential challenges beyond simply innovating to make things lighter or improving performance, including the need to lower carbon emissions; the need to address the infrastructure and mobility challenges for a rapidly growing population; and the need for clean energy sources to power our world.
 So many of the solutions being explored to address these concerns involve the use of composite materials.
-And while they may be perfect enablers, or even the only feasible solution, the methods of sourcing materials and manufacturing composite structures must also be environmentally and sustainable.
-Through collaboration with peers in the industry and AI as a tool in our arsenal, we can accomplish these goals.
+And while they may be perfect enablers, or even the only feasible solution, the methods of sourcing materials and manufacturing composite structures must also be environmentally friendly and sustainable.
+Through collaboration with peers in the industry and with AI as a tool in our arsenal, we can accomplish these goals.

 In a world where materials science is moving at such a rapid pace, the information exchanged at events like CAMX and SPE ACCE is invaluable.
 What will the future truly look like?
 Rather than speculate, find the time to attend industry events, participate in the conversations, engage in the work and help shape it.
 We’ll see you out there.